-Feel free to try, though.
-If you cannot calm your child, try to sit down with them wrapped in a blanket by an open window.
+Feel free to try it!
+If you can’t calm your child, try to sit down with them wrapped in a blanket by an open window.
 If it helps, great!
-Then allow them to sleep under extra thick duvets with open windows.
+Then they can sleep under extra thick duvets with open windows.

 If your child has frequent repeated coughing attacks associated to croup, and sleep becomes impossible; go to the pediatric emergency room or emergency room.
 There is effective treatment!

 If your child has a barking cough and difficulty breathing; go to the pediatric emergency room!

 If your child has a barking cough and is struggling to breath to the point where they panic, or if they have to devote so much energy to breathing that they lie slack; call the emergency services and request an ambulance!

 There are two effective medications for croup: